 Historic Overview of the Bastide of Domme

-The third one, the Porte des Tours, dates back to the end of the 13th century and stands as the most imposing and best preserved of the ramparts.
+- The third one, the Porte des Tours, dates back to the end of the 13th century and stands as the most imposing and best preserved of the ramparts.
 It served as a prison for 70 Templar knights between 1307 and 1318.
 Large amounts of graffiti were carved into the stone by the prisoners, remaining faithful to their Catholic beliefs in spite of persecution.
-In 1970, studies were conducted on these carvings, which discovered other inscriptions that were invisible to the naked eye.
+In 1970, studies were conducted on these carvings.
+Searchers discovered other inscriptions that were invisible to the naked eye.

 In the Middle-Ages, Domme obtained the King’s permission to make coins.
 During the Hundred Years’ War, the bastide became a coveted site by the English, who successfully seized Domme in 1347.

-On several occasions, the bastide changed hands between the two rival sides until 1437 when it became French once and for all.
+On several occasions, the bastide changed hands between the two rival sides.
+In 1437 it became French once and for all.
 During the Wars of Religion, Domme was still not spared either.

-In 1588, it was taken thanks to a cunning strategy by Geoffroy de Vivans, the Protestant captain of the Castelnaud garrison who climbed the cliffs of Domme at night with his men, in order to open the gates of the bastide to the rest of his army.
+In 1588, it was taken thanks to a cunning strategy by Geoffroy de Vivans.
+The Protestant captain of the Castelnaud garrison climbed the cliffs of Domme at night with his men, in order to open the gates of the bastide to the rest of his army.

-Four years later, in 1592, he was forced to surrender the place to the mightier Catholic troop assembled outside the ramparts.
+Four years later, in 1592, he was forced to surrender the place to the mightier Catholic troop gathered outside the ramparts.

 In 1594 and in 1637, Domme was again the stage for a popular revolt by a local peasant known as “Jacquerie des Croquants”.
 This rebellion was sparked by the excessive taxes imposed on peasants in south-western France.
-As a result, they refused to pay tithes, land taxes (tailles) and rent, and organised resistance against tax collectors and their agents.
+As a result, they refused to pay tithes, land taxes (tailles) and rent.
+Eventually they organised resistance against tax collectors and their agents.

 In the 17th century, the bastide enjoyed great prosperity thanks to the quality of its vines, its markets and the boat traffic on the Dordogne River.

-On the same square, the parish church of Domme, Notre-Dame de l’Assomption, was built in 1622 upon the foundation of a former sanctuary destroyed by the Wars of Religion.
+On the same square stands the parish church of Notre-Dame de l’Assomption.
+It was built in 1622 upon the foundation of a former sanctuary destroyed by the Wars of Religion.
 It features an imposing flat bell-tower extending the plain facade.
 The nave is surrounded by four side chapels where religious relics, statues and artefacts can be admired.

 On Rue des Consuls, the surprising “grottes de Domme” (caves of Domme) include stalactites, water mirrors and lighting effects.
 The cave was used as shelter for Domme’s inhabitants during the many wars which affected the bastide.
 It contains 450 metres of galleries laid out as a series of rooms sometimes linked by a low-ceilinged passageway.
 The skeletal remains of a prehistoric rhinoceros and several bison were discovered when work was done on the cave and remain on display.

-Visitors can enjoy one of the nicest views over the Dordogne Valley from the “Belvédère de la Barre”, near the 17th century church rebuilt after the Wars of Religion.
+Visitors can enjoy one of the nicest views over the Dordogne Valley from the “Belvédère de la Barre”.
 This spectacular panorama includes views of the Dordogne Valley and stretches from the Montfort Meander to the village of La Roque-Gageac.

-You can also turn left and follow the “Promenade des Falaises” (Cliff Walk) that leads to the “Jardins Publics du Jubilé” where an orientation table will help you understand the significance of Domme’s famous neighbouring sites.
+You can also turn left and follow the “Promenade des Falaises” (Cliff Walk).
+The path leads to the “Jardins Publics du Jubilé”.
+There is an orientation table that will help you understand the significance of Domme’s famous neighbouring sites.

-The path continues, passing by the Public Garden of the Jubilee before reaching the “Moulin du Roi” (King’s Windmill), next to the site of the former fortress of Domme-Vieille, dismantled in 1214 by Simon de Montfort.
+The path continues, passing by the Public Garden of the Jubilee before reaching the “Moulin du Roi” (King’s Windmill).
+The mill stands next to the site of the former fortress of Domme-Vieille.
+Simon de Montfort had it dismantled in 1214.
 However the ruins of the fortress are not open to the public.

 How to get to Domme

-If you travel from America or Australia you could take a flight to Paris Charles de Gaulle, and travel by TGV from the airport station straight to Bordeaux and rent a car from there.
+If you travel from Australia or America, you could take a flight to Paris Charles de Gaulle, and travel by TGV from the airport station straight to Bordeaux and rent a car from there.

 The TGV from Paris-Gare de Montparnasse takes 3 hours to Bordeaux.
 A SNCF coach links Sarlat to the train station of Libourne which has direct trains to Bordeaux.

-For more information about the bastide of Domme, visit: http://www.ot-domme.com
+For more information about the bastide of Domme, visit the Tourist Office website.